mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/personalized-offers/create.md

 **Response**

-A successful response returns the details of the newly created placement, including placement id.
+A successful response returns the details of the newly created personalized-offer, including id.
 You can use the `id` in later steps to update or delete your placement.
-You can use it in later tutorials to create decisions, decision rules, and fallback offers.

 ```json
 {